fleetdm/fleet/docs/Contributing/README.md

 Get to grips with Fleet API routes.
 This documentation is helpful for developing or contributing to Fleet.

 ### [FAQ](./FAQ.md)
-Commonly asked questions and answers about contributing to Fleet as part of the Fleet community.
+Find commonly asked questions and answers about contributing to Fleet as part of our community.